-This year, many of us are planning holidays a little closer to home.
+Over the last few years, many of us have been planning holidays a little closer to home.
 I’ve always been a big advocate for UK travel, so I couldn’t be happier!
 If you want to explore a few new places, this guide to the best places to visit in North Wales is full of awesome recommendations.

 I asked locals and top travel bloggers for their favourite must-visit spots!
 From the wild and rugged landscapes of Snowdonia National Park, to quaint villages and pretty seaside towns, there are a lot of incredible gems to discover in this stunning region of Wales.